Heisenberg group: Three-dimensional case

 There are several prominent examples of the three-dimensional case.

 Continuous Heisenberg group

 If a, b, c, are real numbers (in the ring R), then one has the continuous Heisenberg group H_{3}(R).

 It is a nilpotent real Lie group of dimension 3.

 In addition to the representation as real 3×3 matrices, the continuous Heisenberg group also has several different representations in terms of function spaces.
 By Stone–von Neumann theorem, there is, up to isomorphism, a unique irreducible unitary representation of H in which its centre acts by a given nontrivial character.
 This representation has several important realizations, or models.
 In the Schrödinger model, the Heisenberg group acts on the space of square integrable functions.
-In the theta representation, it acts on the space of holomorphic functions on the upper half-plane; it is so named for its connection with the theta functions.
+In the theta, or holomorphic, model, the Heisenberg group acts on a Hilbert space of entire functions, with the model depending on a parameter in the upper half-plane.